-On November 10, 2011, Zach Gamble ("Employee") filed a Petition for Appeal from the Metropolitan Police Department's (the "Agency") final decision to separate him from government service pursuant to a Reduction-in-Force ("RIF").
+On November 10, 2011, Darryl Boone ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA") contesting the Metropolitan Police Department's (the "Agency") final decision to separate him from government service pursuant to a Reduction-in-Force ("RIF").
 This matter was assigned to me on July 26, 2013.
 After several continuances requested by the parties, I conducted a Prehearing Conference on October 3, 2013, at which time I ordered the parties to brief the statutes applicable to this RIF.
-I decided the statute issue on February 27, 2014, and after a series of status conferences, ordered the parties to finish discovery by January 5, 2015.1 On February 2, 2015, I ordered the parties to submit briefs by April 17, 2015.
+I decided the applicable statute issue on February 27, 2014, and after a series of status conferences, I ordered the parties to finish discovery by January 5, 2015.
+On February 2, 2015, I ordered the parties to submit briefs by April 17, 2015.
 The parties have complied.
 Thereafter, based on a conference held on May 29, 2014, I issued an Order for the parties to submit a joint stipulation of facts and identify potential issues by October 22, 2014.
 After several motions by the parties, discovery deadlines were extended and finally closed on January 29, 2015.
-An evidentiary hearing was held on July 7, 2015.
+I held an Evidentiary Hearing on July 7, 2015.
 The record is now closed.